neonkore/Nunicode/README.md

 If you need more languages they are available on demand.

-All collations correspond to [CLDR][] version 24 as published by Unicode Consortium.
+All collations correspond to [CLDR][] version 25 as published by Unicode Consortium.

-Library is 100% covered with tests (100% lines, 100% branches), has O(1)
-complexity under the hood, and well documented.
-Base nul10n library will add only 12Kb to language-specific collations and comes in two flavors: standard and compact (for [BMP][]-only characters), latter will allow to save another 80Kb on the underlying nunicode library.
+Library is covered with tests, has O(1) to O(log) complexity under the hood, and well documented.
+Base nul10n library will add only 14Kb to language-specific collations and comes in two flavors: standard and compact (for [BMP][]-only characters), latter will allow to save another 80Kb on the underlying nunicode library.

 [CLDR]: http://cldr.unicode.org/
 [BMP]: http://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane